 Kitchen pathogens aren’t just disgusting, they also can lead to serious health problems.
 Though anyone can fall prey, some people are at particular risk—for instance, those with compromised immune systems, including many of the elderly…pregnant women, for whom foodborne pathogens such as Listeria can increase the risk for miscarriage, preterm labor or stillbirth…and people allergic to yeasts or molds.
 That’s why it is so important to clean all your kitchen tools and appliances properly.
 Here’s what NSF International recommends…

 Refrigerator water dispenser: Check your owner’s manual—according to NSF International, many manufacturers recommend the following method.
 Clean the dispenser’s waterspout weekly by dipping a small brush in distilled white vinegar and brushing the inside of the spout…then open the spout and allow it to run to clear away dirt and excess vinegar.
 Close the lever once there are no more traces of vinegar.
 Does this seem like overkill, given that we have all sorts of similar spouts in the house (i.e., every single faucet) that are never cleaned this way?
-When I asked Luptowski about this, she said, “It’s actually a good idea to clean all your drinking water faucets regularly to prevent the buildup of germs and bacteria.
+When we asked Luptowski about this, she said, “It’s actually a good idea to clean all your drinking water faucets regularly to prevent the buildup of germs and bacteria.
 In one of NSF’s earlier germ studies, we discovered that the kitchen sink area tends to harbor a lot of bacteria, and thus both the sink and the kitchen faucet surface should be cleaned at least weekly with a sanitizing cleaner.”

 Also, at least once a year, you should clean the refrigerator’s whole water dispensing system.
 To do that, turn off the water supply to the refrigerator and loosen the screw connecting the water line to the fridge.
 Once disconnected, pour four cups of distilled white vinegar into the tube (use a funnel).
 Wait 10 minutes, then reconnect the water line.
 Turn the dispenser on, allowing the vinegar to flow through the system and come out the dispenser’s waterspout.
 Continue until all the vinegar is gone and the water comes out clean.
 Don’t assume that having an inline water filter would solve the water dispenser germ problem, Luptowski cautioned.
 “Although filters can help reduce many different contaminants as well as water-treatment chemicals like chlorine, they don’t protect against bacteria or most other types of microorganisms,” she said.